Ask a man what he wants to eat and chances are he’ll say, “Meat!” This Korean favourite hits

 1 tsp (5 mL) toasted sesame oil

-In small skillet, heat 2 tbsp (30 mL) oil and sesame seeds, stirring occasionally, on medium-high 2 to 3 minutes, until seeds are toasted.
-Remove from heat.
-Stir in three-quarters of onions.
-Stir in garlic, soy sauce, gochujang, ginger, mirin, sugar, lemon juice and sesame oil.
-Cool to room temperature.
+In small measuring cup, stir together 2 tbsp (30 mL) peanut or canola oil, sesame seeds, three-quarters of onions, garlic, soy sauce, gochujang to taste, ginger, mirin, sugar, lemon juice and sesame oil.

 Put steak in large zip-lock bag.
 Pour in soy mixture.
 Seal bag.
 Turn and massage steak to coat.
 Marinate in fridge at least 1 hour, or up to overnight.

 Place grill tray on barbecue grate.
 Preheat barbecue to high.
 Oil grill tray.
 Add beef, spreading slices in single layer.
-Sear 1 minute per side, or until browned and medium-rare.
+Sear 1 to 2 minutes per side, until browned and cooked medium.

 Transfer to platter.
 Garnish with remaining onion.
-Grind pepper overtop.
+Grind pepper to taste overtop.

 Makes 6 servings.

-- Use a grill tray to prevent the small pieces of beef from falling through the grate.
+Tool Time: Use a grill tray to prevent small pieces of beef from falling through the grate.

 M is for Mirin: Mirin is Japanese sweetened rice wine, used for cooking.

 TESTED IN IMPERIAL